Prayer for Israel and Palestine at this time Click here for more details

 • A 69% return rate for actual 2023 energy footprint data from churches/halls

-Creation Care ALM Modules: January 2025
+Creation Care ALM Elective: Summer 2025

 Nine lay leaders from across the Diocese completed the pilot Creation Care/Environmental Stewardship Authorised Lay Minister (ALM) elective in spring 2024.
+A revised elective curriculum is being run in summer 2025.

 The ALM training programme is designed to nurture and equip people from diverse backgrounds and perspectives who bring a variety of gifts to the body of Christ.
 Our aim is to train people to minister and lead in their local context, who have a firm foundation of faith in Christ, expressed in daily life, and who are skilled in their specific areas of calling and gifting.
 This will be achieved through a core module, designed to nurture a pattern of life which expresses love for God and neighbour, along with elective modules which equip people with practical skills in specific ministry areas.